-CO1 Demonstrate the importance of CIM and NC motion control systems.
-Understand CO2 Understanding the requirement of CIM Software & Hardware to integrate with required data base management systems Understand CO3 Explain the integration of activities into a complete flexible manufacturing system.
-Understand CO4 Apply the Parts coding and classification systems to implement the GT and JIT processes Apply CO5 Apply the advanced CAQC techniques for monitoring and control the processes Apply
+- CO1 Demonstrate the importance of CIM and NC motion control systems. - CO2 Understanding the requirement of CIM Software & Hardware to integrate with required data base management systems - CO3 Explain the integration of activities into a complete flexible manufacturing system. - CO4 Apply the Parts coding and classification systems to implement the GT and JIT processes - CO5 Apply the advanced CAQC techniques for monitoring and control the processes - CO6 Apply the quality measuring techniques for inspection of manufactured products for industrial applications.

-MODULE -I: INTRODUCTION TO CIM (09)
+MODULE -I: Introduction to CIM (09)